GoogleChrome/developer.chrome.com/site/en/blog/iframe-credentialless/index.md

 ### Are pop-ups created from `<iframe credentialless>` credentialless as well?

 Pop-ups are opened as if `noopener` was set.
-They are created from a new regular top-level context and are not anonymous.
+They are created in a new regular top-level context and are not credentialless.
 They can't communicate with the credentialless iframe.

 ### How to detect the document has been embedded in a credentialless iframe?

 `window.credentialless` is true inside a credentialless iframe and false otherwise.
-Its value is `undefined` in a web browser not supporting iframe credentialless.
+Its value is `undefined` in a web browser that does not support `<iframe credentialless>`.

 ## Resources